 - Buy extra!
 You can keep maple syrup in the freezer for a very very long time (like forever)!
 It will never freeze solid.
 Always keep your open bottle of syrup in the refrigerator.

 - There is actually a law in Vermont making it illegal to label a product on a restaurant menu or food package as “maple” if it is not pure maple syrup.
 Vermonters take this stuff seriously!

 - Bottles of maple syrup is a super sweet gift idea!

-Although you can visit maple sugar houses anytime during sugaring season, consider visiting on March 21 & 22 for Vermont Maple Open House Weekend .
+Although you can visit maple sugar houses anytime during sugaring season, consider visiting during Vermont Maple Open House Weekend .
 Lots of extra fun stuff happens on this especially sweet weekend.
 Here is the official map for Vermont Maple Open House Weekend.